My Approach to Mandarin Learning

 In my numerous and varied (failed) attempts at learning Mandarin I tried a few of them and eventually I settled on a hand picked combination of tools and methods.
 These are the critical factors I took into consideration when designing my personal training roadmap:

-• I am learning reading as well as speaking - methods should reflect this.
+• I am learning to read as well as speak - methods should reflect this.

 • Consistency is really important so I need systems and content that can be used daily.